Leadtype

 By default, generated markdown under <outDir>/docs/ maps to public URLs under /docs.
 Use mounts when part of that generated tree should have a different canonical URL, such as a changelog that lives beside docs in the source repo:

-With those mounts, public/docs/quickstart.md is still /docs/quickstart.md, while public/docs/changelog/v1.md is described as /changelog/v1.md in llms.txt, llms-full.txt, navigation, sitemap data, Agent Readability metadata, and search metadata.
+With that mount, public/docs/quickstart.md is still /docs/quickstart.md, while public/docs/changelog/v1.md is described as /changelog/v1.md in llms.txt, llms-full.txt, navigation, sitemap data, Agent Readability metadata, and search metadata.

 resolveDocsNavigation and resolveDocsTableOfContents also accept mounts so sidebars and page metadata use the same URL paths.
-If you use the CLI, prefer --docs-dir changelog=/changelog; it creates the equivalent mounts and also writes static markdown mirrors at public/changelog/*.md.
+If you use the CLI with docs/docs.config.ts, the config-level mount is loaded automatically and the CLI writes static markdown mirrors at public/changelog/*.md.
+For multiple sibling source folders, use --docs-dir changelog=/changelog; it creates the equivalent mount from the command line.

 generateAgentReadabilityArtifacts